 These on-location tours take you to the scenes where some of the most popular sitcoms and movies were filmed, like The Town, The Departed, Good Will Hunting, Cheer, Ally McBeal, and more.
 The bus tour is offered on Saturdays and costs $61 per adult for 3 hours. onlocationtours.com/boston-movie-tv-tours/boston-tv-movie-tour/

 Hop on a ferry from the wharf and head to these islands where there’s over 150 free things to check out plus guided tours from a park ranger.
 These islands are great for hiking, swimming, pictures, kayaking, and other cool outdoor wonders.
 The visitors and exhibit centers are loaded with great park info and Jasper White’s Summer Shack (a clam shack) is located on the island. www.bostonharborislands.org

 Here are some tips that I found helpful in Boston:

 - Get a hotel near the metro system.
 Though Boston is a very walkable, at the end of the day you may not feel like walking a couple miles or battling the traffic to get to your hotel.

-- Invest in a Boston Card to give you access to 48 attractions, allows you to skip lines and multiple day passes come with a free Duck Tour.
-The price starts at $54 for a one-day pass and well worth the price and beats paying for everything a la carte. www.smartdestinations.com/Boston
+- Invest in a Boston Card to give you access to 48 attractions, also allowing you to skip lines.
+The price starts at $69 for a one-day pass and is well worth the price — it certainly beats paying for everything a la carte. www.smartdestinations.com/Boston